 Each instruction specifies a single program, a subset of the transaction's accounts that should be passed to the program, and a data byte array that is passed to the program.
 The program interprets the data array and operates on the accounts specified by the instructions.
 The program can return successfully, or with an error code.
 An error return causes the entire transaction to fail immediately.

-Program's typically provide helper functions to construct instruction they
+Programs typically provide helper functions to construct instructions they

 support.
 For example, the system program provides the following Rust helper to

 The instruction's program id specifies which program will process this instruction.
 The program's account's owner specifies which loader should be used to load and execute the program, and the data contains information about how the runtime should execute the program.